I've never, they're saying, received this much hatred and racism.

 And yet, they are still going to try to revive this and force it down our throats.

-You know this is coming.
+You know, this is coming.

-You know, we have the uh our founding documents we're all taught in civics 101 about the will of the people, a consent of the governed.
+We're all taught in Civics 101 about the will of the people, the consent of the governed.

-Uh when something is as widely opposed as this, and yet the effort is going to be to revive it, probably in its in its in its same form.
+When something is as widely opposed as this, and yet the effort is going to be to revive it, probably in its same form, because amnesty is what they want.

 They want amnesty in the bill.

-That's the nothing else works.
+Nothing else works.

-They need illegals to be immediately legal, hell with citizenship.
+They need illegals to be immediately legal.

 And it makes you wonder.